microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution01.md

 1. Must take advantage of PaaS services for easier administration
     * This limits the choice to either Azure SQL Database or Azure SQL Managed Instance.
 Azure SQL Database is preferred.
-1. Database must be able to scale rapidly and easily for seasonal demand
+1. Database must be able to scale rapidly and easily for seasonal demand.
-    * Azure SQL Database offers the most flexibility here; in general the DTU Standard model will be fine3
+    * Azure SQL Database offers the most flexibility here; in general the DTU Standard model will be fine3.
-1. Requires database backups to be maintained for 1 year, with weekly granularity
+1. Requires database backups to be maintained for 1 year, with weekly granularity.
     * Accomplishing this requires the [configuration of long-term retention policies](https://docs.microsoft.com/en-us/azure/azure-sql/database/long-term-backup-retention-configure) for the database.
-1. Database can be migrated offline during one of the nightly maintenance windows
+1. Database can be migrated offline during one of the nightly maintenance windows.
     * The Database Migration service offers a free and premium tier; the free tier supports offline migrations only and is suitable for this task.
 This should be easier to accomplish, and also allows the team to resolve any connectivity issues with the "on-premises" databases, wherever they happen to be.
 1. If there are any migration blockers/remediation steps, document them with any suggested fixes.
     * The LT database should migrate without issue.
 The full version should have an issue with uspSearchCandidateResumes, as it contains a FREETEXT predicate as part the full text search, which the underlying table, HumanResources.JobCandidate, won't likely have depending on the tools used to migrate.
 Data Migration Assistant will indicate an error and while it will stub out uspSearchCandidateResumes, the procedure will be empty.
 The table HumanResources.JobCandidate will migrate except for the full text index.
 Part of the challenge will be having the team recreate the index or engineer another solution.